Virtuant/hadoop-admin-2019/docs/import-using-sqoop.md

 ### Controlling type mapping

-Basically, to map most SQL types to appropriate Java or Hive representatives, Sqoop is preconfigured.
+To map most SQL types to appropriate Java or Hive representatives, Sqoop is preconfigured.
 Although, here also the default mapping might not be suitable for everyone.
 Also, might be overridden.
 Either by –map-column-java (for changing the mapping to Java) or –map-column-hive (for changing Hive mapping).
 Sqoop is expecting the comma-separated list of mapping in the form <name of column>=<new type>.
 For example:

 	$ sqoop import … –map-column-java id=String,value=Integer